Delphi: Theatre

 The ancient theatre at Delphi was built farther up the hill from the Temple of Apollo giving spectators a view of the entire sanctuary and the valley below.
 It was originally built in the fourth century BC, but was remodeled on several occasions, particularly in 160/159 B.C. at the expenses of king Eumenes II of Pergamon and, in 67 A.D., on the occasion of emperor Nero's visit.

 The koilon (cavea) leans against the natural slope of the mountain whereas its eastern part overrides a little torrent that led the water of the fountain Cassotis right underneath the temple of Apollo.
 The orchestra was initially a full circle with a diameter measuring seven meters.
 The rectangular scene building ended up in two arched openings, of which the foundations are preserved today.
 Access to the theatre was possible through the parodoi, i.e. the side corridors.
 On the support walls of the parodoi are engraved large numbers of manumission inscriptions recording fictitious sales of the slaves to the deity.
 The koilon was divided horizontally in two zones via a corridor called diazoma.
 The lower zone had 27 rows of seats and the upper one only eight.
 Six radially arranged stairs divided the lower part of the koilon in seven tiers.
 The theatre could accommodate approximately 4,500 spectators.

-On the occasion of Nero's visit to Greece in 67 A.D. various alterations took place.
+On the occasion of Nero's visit to Greece in 67 AD various alterations took place.
 The orchestra was paved and delimited by a parapet made of stone.
 The proscenium was replaced by a low pedestal, the pulpitum; its façade was decorated in relief with scenes from myths about Hercules.
-Further repairs and transformations took place in the second century A.D.
-Pausanias mentions that these were carried out under the auspices of Herod Atticus.
+Further repairs and transformations took place in the 2nd century AD Pausanias mentions that these were carried out under the auspices of Herodes Atticus.
 In antiquity, the theatre was used for the vocal and musical contests that formed part of the programme of the Pythian Games in the late Hellenistic and Roman period.
 The theatre was abandoned when the sanctuary declined in Late Antiquity.
 After its excavation and initial restoration it hosted theatrical performances during the Delphic Festivals organized by A. Sikelianos and his wife, Eva Palmer, in 1927 and in 1930.
 It has recently been restored again as the serious landslides posed a grave threat for its stability for decades.